Comparing Targeted Therapy vs Immunotherapy: An Essential Guide

 Side Effects of Targeted Therapy

-Targeted therapy works by exploiting specific characteristics of cancer cells, which usually results in fewer side effects compared to traditional chemotherapy.
-However, these targeted treatments can still cause certain adverse effects.
-Some of the most common include problems with blood clotting and wound healing, high blood pressure, fatigue, mouth sores, nail changes, the loss of hair color, and skin problems such as rash or dry skin.
+Targeted treatments can cause certain adverse effects, including problems with blood clotting and wound healing, high blood pressure, fatigue, mouth sores, nail changes, the loss of hair color, and skin problems such as rash or dry skin.
 In rare cases, a hole might form through the wall of the esophagus, stomach, small intestine, large bowel, rectum, or gallbladder.

 Side Effects of Immunotherapy

-One of the major challenges with immunotherapy is that it doesn’t work for everyone.
+One of the major challenges with immunotherapy is that it does not work for everyone.
 In some cases, it can even cause the immune system to attack normal cells, leading to autoimmune diseases.

 Managing Side Effects and Improving Quality of Life